simmoe/javascript-json-parsing/README.md

 newA.map( element => console.log(element) )     //2, 3, 4, 5
 ````

-So if you have a more complex structure, like an array of JSON objects, you can easily iterte and modify them, using map, like
+So if you have a more complex structure, like an array of JSON objects, you can easily iterate and modify them, using map, like

 ````javascript
 const objArray = [